What is APE?

 Monkey's Audio is released under a "custom" license.
 That means that you can do pretty much anything with the source code, just don't forget to ask the author for permission.

 APE files can not be played by all modern audio players.
-If you want to transfer your PAE files to your iPod, Zune, any cell or smart phone, use a good audio converter.
+If you want to transfer your APE files to your iPod, iPhone, any cell or smart phone, use a good audio converter.

 - APE to AAC, WMA, WAV, APE